100 Things

 63. Best Bond Theme: "We have all the time in the world," by Louis Armstrong.
 It was later redone by Fun Lovin' Criminals, and they did a good job.
 Second place: "You only live twice" by Nancy Sinatra.

-62. I like "Waiting for Guffman" better than "Best in Show."
+62. "Waiting for Guffman" is better than "Best in Show."

 61. I laugh more at George Costanza in reruns than I did the first time around.

 60. Abraham Lincoln is the first guy I want to go see in heaven.
 Always has been.
-Funny thing is, I have no idea what to say to the guy.
+Funny thing is, I have no idea what to say to him beyond, "Nice hat."

 59. Life is linear, not cyclical.
 Nothing repeats.
 Ever.
 Nor should it.